GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ## Lobby system: start and end a game

 The multiplayer extension provides lobbies, so players can join a game together and start playing.
 It is a key feature to allow players to play together, define which player number they are, and start the game when all players are ready.
 Each lobby supports up to 8 players.
+Lobbies in preview are different than the lobbies when the game is published, allowing your to keep working on your game without affecting live games.

 !!! note